-What is the impact and where does it occur?
-What is the organization's involvement in the impact?
-Which stakeholders are affected?
-Management Approach occurs (i.e., primary business operations and/or supply chain) government, vulnerable groups) What policies, commitments, goals and targets, responsibilities, resources, grievance mechanisms, and/or projects, programs, and initiatives do you have to manage the material topic?
+• Which stakeholders are affected?
+Management Approach occurs (i.e., primary business operations and/or supply chain) What policies, commitments, goals and targets, responsibilities, resources, grievance mechanisms, and/or projects, programs, and initiatives do you have to manage the material topic?
 What are the Risk/s Identified?
-Which stakeholders are Management Approach affected?
-Identify risk/s related to material topic of the organization What are the Opportunity/ies Which stakeholders are Management Approach Identified? affected?
+Which stakeholders are Management Approach affected? ldentify risk/s related to material topic of the organization ••• Which stakeholders are affected?
+Management Approach ldentify the opportunity/ies related to material topic of the organization